MattiaFerrari/dncs_lab/README.md

 | NetMask   | 255.255.255.252 |

 ### Subnet D:
-In the subnet A we can find only `router-2` and `host-2-c`so like Subnet C we need only 4 address.
+In the subnet A we can find only `router-2` and `host-2-c`so like Subnet C we need only 4 addresses.
 ##### IP

 |           | Address         |